loopdydo/logic-validitiy/README.md

 # logic-validitiy

-Solve the validity of logical arguments, using the tree decision procedure.
+Solve the validity of logical arguments, using truth trees.
 Currently only meant to work with basic propositional logic.

 Currently the program takes multiple single premises (lines), and outputs a tree structure representing a logic solving tree.
 Only conjunction and disjunction are working at the moment.